square/Cleanse/README.rst

       let dependencyProvider1: Provider<P1> =
           binder.getProvider(P1.self, requiredFor: Element.self)

-      // Create a Provider of E. This will call the factory
+      // Create a Provider of Element.
+This will call the factory
       // method with the providers
-      let elementProvider: Provider<E> = Provider {
+      let elementProvider: Provider<Element> = Provider {
           factory(dependencyProvider1.get())
       }